How to Watch Apple's 'Spring Loaded' Event, April 20, 2021

-On Tuesday, April 20, 2021, Apple is hosting an event titled ‘Spring Loaded.
+Today, Tuesday, April 20, 2021, Apple is hosting an event titled ‘Spring Loaded.
 It starts at 1 PM EDT/10 AM PDT and there are lots of ways to follow along and keep up with the news coming out of Cupertino.

 How To Watch the Apple Event